Above: Jarred explains the basics of overclocking.

 It’s the second factor, clockspeed—the rate at which the CPU executes instructions, measured in MHz and GHz—that’s of interest to overclocking enthusiasts as you can often adjust it far beyond out-of-box speeds.
 A faster CPU clockspeed can translate to faster framerates in games where the CPU, and not your graphics card, is the bottleneck.

 While this introduction focuses on CPU overclocking, you can also overclock some graphics cards.
 For instructions on that, head to our GPU overclocking guide.
+And if you need it, here's our guide to the best CPUs for gaming.

 What are the risks of overclocking?